 Pure and natural materials such as stone and wood or concrete suit outdoor kitchens very well.
 Also, natural, earthy colors are a good fit as well.

-An outdoor kitchen doesn’t necessarily have to be completely exposed.
-This one, for instance, has a roof over its head and walls that wrap around it on three sides.
+An outdoor kitchen doesn’t have to be exposed.
+In this example, a roof and walls wrap around it on three sides.

-Certain elements and accent pieces can make an outdoor kitchen or any outdoor space for that matter feel more like home.
-A chandelier, for example, can greatly change the decor and the ambiance.
+Certain elements and accent pieces can make an outdoor kitchen or any outdoor space feel like home.
+A chandelier, for example, can change the decor and the ambiance.

-It wouldn’t really be practical or enjoyable to have an outdoor kitchen without also adding some comfortable seating, a dining table and maybe even some lounge chairs or a sofa.
+It wouldn’t be practical to have an outdoor kitchen without also adding some comfortable seating, a dining table, and maybe even some lounge chairs or a sofa.